xjchen1023/Hinge-in-React-Native/README.md

+# README
-# Using React Native to create the front page UI of a Hinge-looking app
+Using React Native to create the front page UI of a Hinge-looking app